Growing Urban Bicycle Networks: Introduction

 \section{Introduction}

 Cities worldwide are scrambling for sustainable solutions to their inefficient, car-centric transport systems \cite{banister2005unsustainable,nieuwenhuijsen2016cfc}.
 One promising, time-tested candidate is cycling.
-It is an efficient mode of sustainable urban transport that can account for the majority of intra-urban trips which are primarily short and medium-distance \cite{alessandretti2020shm}.
+It is an efficient mode of sustainable urban transport that can account for the majority of intra-urban trips which are primarily short or medium-distance \cite{alessandretti2020shm}.
 Cost-benefit analysis that accounts for health, pollution, and climate, reveals that in the EU alone cycling brings a yearly benefit worth \euro\,24 billion while automobility costs society \euro\,500 billion \cite{gossling2019sca}.
 These insights provide further impetus for coordinated efforts to extend cycling infrastructure as one solution to the urban transport crisis and to effectively fight climate change \cite{gossling2020cnt,szell2018cqv}.
+Apart from being effective, this solution is also considerably more economic and wide-ranging than merely focusing on motor vehicle electrification \cite{creutzig2015trc,milovanoff2020elv,brand2021ccm}.